Freaking Me Out

-"Freaking Me Out" is a song by American singer-songwriter Ava Max, released as a single through Atlantic Records on July 31, 2019, and charted on the New Zealand Hot Singles chart at number 29.
+"Freaking Me Out" is a song by American singer-songwriter Ava Max, released as a single through Atlantic Records on July 31, 2019.
 The song was written by Max, Jon Bellion, Jonathan Simpson, Mark Williams, Raul Cubina, Seth Reger, and the producer Cirkut.
 It is a pop song, with lyrics describing the feeling of losing senses during a new relationship.
-An accompanying music video was released on October 31, 2019, and directed by Edgar Daniel.
+An accompanying music video was released on October 31, directed by Edgar Daniel.
 It depicts Max trapped inside a mansion, which is filled with horror fiction objects and scenes.
+"Freaking Me Out" charted on the New Zealand Hot Singles chart at number 29.

 Background and release

 "Freaking Me Out" was released on July 31, 2019, which was accompanied by a lyric video.
 Max additionally performed the song on Entertainment Weekly series "In the Basement" in August 2019.
 The song was written by Max, Jon Bellion, Jonathan Simpson, Mark Williams, Raul Cubina, Seth Reger, and the producer Cirkut.
 In a statement, Max described the lyrics as "realizing that you're in love with someone to a degree that feels almost beyond your control".
 "Freaking Me Out" charted on the New Zealand Hot Singles chart at number 29.